 - Kids must learn to share and take turns with others during play and or work.
 “What do I do while I wait for my turn?”

 - Emotions ( such as- anger, fear, jealousy, frustration), and impulses (“I feel like and want to hit, but I won’t”).

-- – “what to do when I’m not getting along with others?”
+Ask self “what can I do when I’m not getting along with others?”

 Every child was created with potential.
 Parents who can see and help their child see the potential within them (sometimes buried deep) will help that child achieve their best.
 Believing in your child isn’t a mystical concept, it translates in the words you speak to them, the way you challenge and encourage them, and the resources you invest in them.
 Communicating high expectations is not perfectionism (which is my personal thorn of the flesh) but it is holding them accountable for performing at their best level.
 The most important benefit of believing in your child is their internalisation of that value and they learn to believe in themselves too.
 This develops in the context of attachment parenting.
 A child who from his soul believes in themselves is unstoppable.